alecisaacman/construction-wage-premium-cps/README.md

 - Cyclical adjustments in construction appear to occur through **employment and hours**, rather than wage rates.

 ## Interpretation
 Despite the cyclical nature of construction demand, hourly wages remain relatively stable.
-This suggests that labor supply adjustments—such as entry of new workers during booms—may dampen wage growth, even in strong housing markets.
+This suggests that labor supply adjustments - such as entry of new workers during booms - may dampen wage growth, even in strong housing markets.

 ## How to Run the Project
 1. Open `CAPSTONE_FINAL.Rproj` in RStudio.